skyl/django-points/README.rst

 With that you should default to google.hybrid and have the choice of open street maps.

-To show the latest map tagged to an object you will need the following on you page in the order
+To show the latest map tagged to an object you will need the following on your page, in the following order.

 Don't forget::